lazysquirrellabs/min_max_range_attribute_site/index.md

 Finally, click on the "Add" button.
 The importing process should start automatically.
 Once it's done, the attribute can be used in your project.

 ### Import with OpenUPM
-Min/max Range Attribute is available as a package on [OpenUPM](https://openupm.com/packages/com.sneakysquirrellabs.minmaxrangeattribute/).
+Min/max Range Attribute is available as a package on [OpenUPM](https://openupm.com/packages/com.lazysquirrellabs.minmaxrangeattribute/).
 To import it into your project via the command line, run the following command:
 ```
-openupm add com.sneakysquirrellabs.minmaxrangeattribute
+openupm add com.lazysquirrellabs.minmaxrangeattribute
 ```
 Once the importing process is complete, the attribute can be used in your project.